mdanshin/DMSOutlookAutoArchive/README.md

 You will see all mailboxes and datafiles coYou will see all connected mailboxes and data files.

 Finally, edit the configuration file `config.xml`.
+Then run the script without any parameters.

 ## Example of the config.xml